heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Price of the synthetic trackers

-The prices of the synthetic trackers are determined by blockchain Oracles (tbc) or feeds provided by the platform provider.
+The prices of the synthetic trackers are determined by blockchain Oracles (tbc) or data feeds provided directly by the platform provider.

 The prices of the underlying assets are determined by a decentralized blockchain Oracles.
 The prices are used to convert assets amongst each others at these prevailing prices.
 The mark-to-market gains and losses of the investor synthetic tracker is based on the same price feed.
 The prices are fetched every X second and fed to the trading bots.
 The trading activity within the Protocol have no impact on the prices at which the synthetic assets are traded.
 These prices are an input to the trading Protocol.